Glossary & Lingo

 adsorption

-The physical process occurring when liquids, gases, or suspended matter adhere to the surfaces of, or in the pores of, an adsorbent material.
+The physical process of removing dissolved gases and particles that adhere to the surfaces of, or in the pores of, an adsorbent material.
 Adsorption occurs without chemical reaction.
+(Note: this is a different process to absorption which is not used in water treatment.)

 aesthetic